 The freedom struggle of India is known to the world.

-7) Countable Nouns - Count nouns are an idea that can form a plural and occur in a noun phrase with a numeral or an indefinite article.
+Countable nouns are an idea that can form a plural and occur in a noun phrase with a numeral or an indefinite article.
 Common nouns and concrete nouns can be countable nouns.
 Ex.
 One man, two books, Four students etc.

 Five students in our school qualify for nation games.

-8) Uncountable Nouns - The nouns that cannot be counted are known as uncountable nouns.
+The noun that cannot be counted is known as uncountable nouns.
 These nouns are also called Mass nouns.
 All abstract nouns are uncountable nouns but not all uncountable nouns are abstract.
 Ex.
 Work, knowledge, Water, sugar, Advice etc.

 - There's some money in his wallet.